Orthopaedics Elective for Primary Care Students

 The student will:

-Understand the relevant parts of the physical exam and joint specific examination tests.
+- Understand the relevant parts of the physical examination and joint specific examination tests.

-Demonstrate the proper and systematic interpretation of basic radiologic findings.
+- Demonstrate the proper and systematic interpretation of basic radiological findings.